msramalho/feup-comp/USAGE.md

 }
 ```

-A settings file that activates all configurations can be found [here](https://github.com/msramalho/feup-comp/blob/master/project/UserSettings.json)
+A configuration file that activates all configurations can be found [here](https://github.com/msramalho/feup-comp/blob/master/project/UserSettings.json)

 ### Dynamic Pattern Definitions